dudo/ruby_grpc_skeleton/README.md

 docker-compose run --rm bundle exec rake grpc:fetch_thing
 ```

-How to build gRPC files when you change applicable `.proto` files:
+Generate code when you change applicable `.proto` files:

 ```shell
 # This expects your proto files to be in the same directory as your app